Anna-Assistant/Anna/docs/Contributing.md

 - [People before code](http://hintjens.com/blog:95): If any of the following rules are violated, the pull-requests must not be rejected.
 This is to create an easy and joyful onboarding process for new programmers and first-time contributors.

-- Commit messaged should be meaningful, example: `Add <-issue-name-and-number->`.
+- Commit messages should be meaningful, example: `Add <-issue-name-and-number->`.

 -  Make commit messaged like a command not in past tense.
 For example `Add feature` not `Adding feature or Added feature`.